cmclean8/Cinefile/README.md

 # Cinefile 🎬

 A simple, clean, and modern self-hosted web application for cataloging and displaying your personal collection of physical video media (Blu-rays, 4K UHDs, DVDs, LaserDiscs, and VHS).
+You can see a live read-only version of this at https://cinefile.itsanhonor.me/ (which is my own humble collection!)

 ## Features